Learning how to make your own e liquid is a must if you’re serious about vaping!

 Flavorings or ‘e liquid concentrates’ are what make or break a great DIY e liquid.

+The biggest benefit (in my humble opinion!) in learning how to mix your own e liquid is the choice of flavors!
 There are literally hundreds (if not thousands) of different vendors selling their own brand of e liquid concentrates.
 Just make sure to do some basic research on a company before trying their concentrates!

 Also keep in mind, concentrates are based in either PG or VG (though typically PG).